 4. Infrastructure Expansion

-Road construction can lead to deforestation by providing an entryway to previously remote land.
+Road construction can lead to deforestation by providing an entryway to a previously remote land.
 The 5,404-km Interoceanic Highway, which runs from Brazil to Peru, is a concern for conservationists as the road cuts a strip through the biodiverse Amazon rainforest.
 The road expansions often lead to logging and illegal logging, where opportunists slash down trees without permission from authorities.
 The cleared land then attracts an influx of settlers and disturbs the peace that once reigned in small villages.

 Solution 4: Recycle and purchase recycled items.